St. Catherine's Academy: Academics

 St. Catherine’s academics adhere to the standards of both the State of California and the Diocese of Orange.
 The school also offers an English learning program for international students.

 Military tradition

 The military program begins for students in second grade.
 Cadets participate in drill training each afternoon.
 The military department also teaches survival swimming, land navigation, leadership courses, and basic survival techniques.

+Captain Daniel M. Healy, circa 1935.
+Courtesy of the Los Angeles Times Photographic Collection.

-The previous Commandants of Cadets (in order) from 1934–present.
+Commandants of Cadets (in order) from 1934–present.